kburman/kburman.github.io/_posts/2019-12-24-building-an-os-part-1.md

 - Any text editor (I will suggest `Sublime Text`)
 - [Vagrant Manager](http://vagrantmanager.com/) (Optional)

-Apart from these, this series expect that you know programming and curious enough to learn more.
+Apart from these, this series expect that you know following things
+- Have done some programming before.
+- Atleast have heard about CPU registers.

 <!--more-->